Here are some great self-publishing resources from journalists and authors of all shapes and sizes.

 * * * * *

-Jillian Bergsma is a writer and contributing editor for Independent Publisher.
+Jillian Bergsma Manning is a contributing editor for Independent Publisher.
 She graduated from the University of Michigan with a degree in English.
 She welcomes any questions or comments on her articles at jbergsma (at) bookpublishing.com.
+Follow her at @LillianJaine.